 To conclude our interview I asked Baptiste and Catherine to give me their favorite food and wine pairing:

 Baptiste: I like white wines with cheese.
-A Shiraz with Lamb, dry red wines with dark chocolat.
+A Shiraz with Lamb, dry red wines with dark chocolate.
 Catherine mentioned their Heritage du Levant with Tagine or other dishes that are sweet and savory.
 Or their Harmattan with Grilled fish.
-“It has an iodized note which calls for seafood for me.”
+“It has an iodized note that calls for seafood for me.”
 And lastly the Elzéar with a Fall dish – Poultry with a cream sauce for example.

 There could be surprises with pairing food and wine.
 Things that could be unexpected like certain white wine and cheese.